This DJI Mavic Mini FlyCam review looks at the outstanding features, specifications and frequently asked questions on this latest mini quadcopter.

-This new Mavic Mini drone is so very light.
-Even though it is very light, the Mavic Mini flies exceptionally smooth even in windy conditions.
+This new miniature quadcopter is so very light.
+Even though it is very light, it flies exceptionally smooth even in windy conditions.
 This is because of the intelligent gyroscope and flight systems, which the latest quadcopters have.

 What Is The Mavic Mini Flight Time?